numalariamodeling/covid-chicago/README.md

 Next step copy the content of the submit_runSimulations.sh (should be a simple txt file) to the terminal to run:
 - `cd /projects/p30781/covidproject/covid-chicago/_temp/<exp_name>/trajectories/`
 - `dos2unix runSimulations.sh`  # converts windows format to linux format
-- `sbatch runSimulations.sh`  # submits the simulations as an array job , note maximum array <5000 scenarios.
+- `sbatch runSimulations.sh`  # submits the simulations as an array job, note maximum array <5000 scenarios.

-# 4 Postprocess and analyse simulation outputs
+# 3 Postprocess and analyse simulation outputs
 Via the `--post_process` argument in the runScenarios command plotting processes can be directly attached to after simulations finished.
 A sample plot is produced automatically, can be disabled via --noSamplePlot.
 Even if no postprocess is specified, default batch files are generated for data comparison, process for civis steps and basic plotter (age, locale emodl).